ckeditor/ckeditor5/docs/tutorials/widgets/using-react-in-a-widget.md

 }
 ```

 The product preview (`.product-preview` class) uses `background-image: var(--product-image)` to set its background.
-It means that all images must be stored in the `assets/` directory next to the `styles.css` file to load properly.
+It means that all images must be stored in the `public/` directory to load properly.

 ## Demo